overlay-market/OIPs/notes/note-1.md

 I'll go into the mechanisms for accomplishing filling at \\( P_1 \\) even though \\( P_0 \\) is all of the information we have at time \\( t \\) in a separate note.
 The strategy in short would be: the first trader in `n+1`th update interval of the feed settles all of the trades for the prior `n`th update interval (i.e. sets the price to value at \\( t_1 \\), so all trades from \\( t_0 < t < t_1 \\) settle at the same price).

-Daniel (@dwasse) made a good argument for the benefits of fixing the price to the oracle fetch.
+There's a good argument to be made for the benefits of fixing the price to the oracle fetch.
 It reduces number of problems we have to solve from two to one.
 With a price fixed directly to each oracle fetch, we only have to worry about the stability of the currency supply, since arbitrage opportunities from price tracking the reference feed may not actually solve our stability problems, while also introducing other problems such as e.g., what should the price impact per OVL be.

 ## Imbalance and Currency Supply